Scholarships and Funding

 Valparaiso University financial aid and scholarships apply to affiliated programs abroad, with the exception of some music/athletic performance scholarships, so your payment plan remains the same.
 It is important to consult with your financial aid advisor before applying to study abroad so that you know what the cost will be and that you will be covered.

 It is important to pay attention to disbursement dates for financial aid.
 Financial aid generally disburses shortly before the Valpo semester.
 Most scholarships will go through the Financial Aid Office and will be disbursed during the normal time.
 Therefore, it is very important that students prepare and have plans in place for any expenses that may come up prior to that disbursement, such as airfare, visa, or passport.
 Study Abroad staff can offer some support in brainstorming potential alternatives and methods.
 (As an example, STA Travel offers a deposit program for booking airfare where the traveler pays a deposit up front and the rest of the fare seven days prior to travel, which usually allows for students to receive and pay the rest with financial aid funds).

 Endowed scholarships are set up through the generosity of donors with the goal of assisting our students.
 In the case of these specific scholarships, they are given to provide assistance to students planning to study abroad.
-Students are able to apply online through the universal endowed scholarships application and will be considered for any awards they are eligible for.
+Students are able to apply online through one universal application and will be considered for any awards they are eligible for.